dheerajpr97/Conversational-RAG-DocSearch/README.md

 ## Overview

-RAG-LangChain-DocSearch is a document search and question-answering system that utilizes Retrieval-Augmented Generation (RAG) techniques with LangChain.
+RAG-LangChain-DocSearch is a document search and question-answering system that utilizes Retrieval-Augmented Generation (RAG) techniques with LangChain specializing in fundamentals of probability and random processes.
 The system supports multi-lingual document processing and interactive querying using advanced machine learning models like HuggingFace's transformers and GROQ's LLMs.
 It provides features such as topic modeling, vector search using FAISS, and interactive visualization with Streamlit.

 ## Features